Disease Guide ·Parvovirus ·2026

 Parvovirus in Dogs - symptoms, vet costs & insurance

-Parvovirus is a deadly, highly contagious disease mostly affecting puppies — hospitalization costs $2,000-$5,000+ and is the only real chance of survival.
+Parvovirus is deadly and highly contagious in puppies - hospitalization costs $2,000-$5,000+ and offers the only real chance of survival.
 The virus attacks the intestinal lining and immune system, causing severe bloody diarrhea, vomiting, and dehydration.
-Without treatment, mortality exceeds 90%.
-With aggressive treatment, 75-90% of puppies survive.
+Mortality exceeds 90% without treatment; 75-90% survive with aggressive care.
 Vaccination costs $75-$100 and prevents it entirely.

 Parvovirus - vet costs and insurance